Interpersonal Psychotherapy

 Interpersonal psychotherapy can help with managing mood disorders

-Interpersonal psychotherapy is a niche type of counseling that allows clients to delve into their interpersonal connections with therapeutic intervention.
-You can find an interpersonal therapist by searching online or contacting your primary care physician for a referral.
-Many online psychologist directories list therapists by specialty, as well.
+Interpersonal psychotherapy is a niche type of counseling that allows clients to delve into their interpersonal connections with psychotherapeutic intervention.
+You can find an interpersonal psychotherapist by searching online or contacting your primary care physician for a referral.
+Many online psychologist directories list psychotherapists by specialty, as well.

-However, if you struggle to find this specialist in person, you may benefit from trying online counseling through a platform like BetterHelp.
-With online interpersonal counseling, you can attend phone, video, or live chat sessions from home and set your own schedule.
-In addition, online platforms can be significantly more cost-effective than in-person therapy.
+If you struggle to find this type of specialist in person near you, you may benefit from trying online counseling through a platform like BetterHelp.
+With online interpersonal counseling, you can attend phone, video, or in-app messaging sessions from home.
+In addition, online platforms can be significantly more cost-effective than in-person psychotherapy.

-Studies have also found that online IPT can be as effective as in-person therapy.
-One study found that the participants of an e-IPT intervention reported reduced symptoms of anxiety and depression after partaking in the full treatment plan.
+Studies suggest that online IPT can be as effective as in-person psychotherapy.
+For example, one study indicates that the participants of an e-IPT intervention reported reduced symptoms of depressive and anxiety disorders after partaking in the full treatment plan.
 In addition, the American Psychological Association endorses telehealth therapy as a practical option for many Americans.

 Takeaway